Job Title: Higher Level Teaching Assistant

 Acorn Park needs a responsible, friendly and caring individual who has a passion for caring for and ultimately, making a difference to young lives.
 It will be a challenging yet rewarding role with the opportunity to see the young people progress and develop over time.

-We need someone who can work well within a team, has great communication skills, can manage their workload and be prepared for the varying difficulties the role may present.
+We need someone who can manage a team, plan and deliver lessons when needed, has great communication skills and can manage their workload and be prepared for the varying difficulties the role may present.

 A current HLTA or equivalent qualification, along with a grade C or above in a Maths and English GCSE or equivalent, is essential.
-Also, although full training and support is given, you must have some experience within a school or working with SEN children.
-A driving licence is also preferred due to the location of the school.
+It would be ideal if you have had previous experience in a SEN School and you know about the Autistic spectrum.

 - You will support the Class Teachers in delivering agreed learning activities to ensure each individual child meets their discrete learning needs